Russian troops enter Ukraine's Kharkiv -Ukrainian official | Law-Order

 - Ukraine

-Ukrainian forces were battling Russian troops on the streets of Ukraine's northeastern city of Kharkiv on Sunday, said regional governor Oleh Sinegubov.
+Ukrainian forces battled Russian troops on the streets of Ukraine's northeastern city of Kharkiv on Sunday, the regional governor said.

-"The Russian enemy's light vehicles have broken into Kharkiv, including the city centre," Sinegubov said.
+"The Russian enemy's light vehicles have broken into Kharkiv, including the city centre," Governor Oleh Sinegubov said.
 "Ukraine's armed forces are destroying the enemy.
 We ask civilians not to go out."
-Videos published by Anton Herashchenko, adviser to the interior minister, and Ukraine's State Service of Special Communications and Information Protection showed several light military vehicles moving along a street and, separately, a burning tank.
+Videos published by Anton Herashchenko, adviser to the interior minister, and Ukraine's state information agency showed several light military vehicles moving along a street and, separately, a burning tank.

+A Reuters witness in Kharkiv said Russian soldiers and armored vehicles could be seen in different parts of the city and firing could be heard.
+Military trucks with the letter "Z" painted on their sides could be seen in residential areas, the witness said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)